Detecting exceptional points through dynamics in non-Hermitian systems: Distinguishing exceptional point via Loschmidt Rate in analytical models

 where both the numerator and the denominator are polynomial in $t$.
 With increasing $t$, the numerator is dominated by the term, $t^2|c_1|^2|c_2|^2$ and the denominator by $t^2|c_2|^2$.
-Therefore, $\lim_{t\to\infty}\mathcal{L}^\mathcal{B}_{p^c}(t)=|c_1|^2<1$ as the initial and the final Hamiltonian are non-commuting and do not share the basis of the Jordan form.
+Therefore, $\lim_{t\to\infty}\mathcal{L}^\mathcal{B}_{p^c}(t)=|c_1|^2<1$ as the initial and the final Hamiltonian are noncommuting and do not share the basis of the Jordan form.
 It implies that at the beginning of the evolution, the Loschimdt echo decays if the quenching Hamiltonian is defective.
-Such analysis demonstrates the following.\\ {\bf The difference in behavior of a dynamical quantity, namely $\mathcal{L}(t)$, in two different phases, broken and unbroken, is capable to predict the existence of exceptional point in equilibrium, without the explicit computation of eigenvalues.}
+Such analysis demonstrates that the difference in the behavior of a dynamical quantity, namely, $\mathcal{L}(t)$, in two different phases, broken and unbroken, is capable of predicting the existence of exceptional points, without the explicit computation of eigenvalues.

-In the case of $iATXY$ model, exactly solving the Hamiltonian, $H^p_{iATXY}$ and finding the eigenvector for arbitrary parameters is cumbersome.
-We numerically diagonalize Eq. (\ref{eq: Hp_iatxy}) to obtain the corresponding metric and vectors in the momentum space which enables us to compute quantities for this model with a high system-size or in the thermodynamic limit.
-We then compute the corresponding figures of merit as discussed above.
-By numerically computing $\mathcal{L}_p(t)$ with $4\cross 4$ matrices, we calculate the rate function $\lambda(t)$, defined in Eq. (\ref{rate_def}).
+In the case of the $iATXY$ model, exactly solving the Hamiltonian, $H^p_{iATXY}$ and finding the eigenvectors for arbitrary parameters is cumbersome.
+We numerically diagonalize $4\cross4$ block in Eq. (\ref{eq:iatxy_mom_block}) to obtain the corresponding metric and vectors in the momentum space which enable us to compute quantities for this model with a large system-size or in the thermodynamic limit.
+By numerically computing $\mathcal{L}_p(t)$, we calculate the rate function $\lambda(t)$, defined in Sec. \ref{sec:dqpt}.
 For both $iXY$($h_a=0$) and $iATXY$ models, the rate function in the thermodynamic limit reduces to

 which is a function of all the parameters involved in the system.